brendacs/colludia-gatsby/src/pages/info/about.markdown

 ## An indie gaming website focused on games with stories to tell and the developers behind them.

 We started as a <a href="/contact" class="animated-link">couple of friends</a> who had a slight video game addiction, particularly when it came to the story heavy gems we found in the indie game scene.
 Within a few months, we evolved into a larger community of diverse gamers, but with the same goal in mind as always: to bring more attention to the stories indie games, and their developers, want to tell.
-As such, our focus remains on narrative driven games that spark a conversation as well as spotlighting the developers and studios behind them.
+As such, our focus remains on narrative-driven games that spark a conversation as well as spotlighting the developers and studios behind them.

 ## The Articles